 For example, an unsophisticated attack would be when a cybercriminal uses a Ransomware-as-a-Service (RaaS) automated package.
 The cybercriminal can lack specialized skills and often deploys the attack indiscriminately.
 Meanwhile, with an APT, skilled threat actors engage in a series of steps to understand the target’s environment so that they can achieve a specified objective.

-What is the Main Goal of an Advanced Persistent Threat Attack?
+What is the Main Goal of an APT Attack?

-• Supply chain disruption: targeting a high-value supplier, like an security technology organization, as part of a broader campaign
+- Supply chain disruption: Targeting a high-value supplier, like a security technology organization, as part of a broader campaign

 Not all cybercriminals have the experience, funding, and motivation to engage in APTs.
 Advanced persistent threat groups are threat actors who focus on targeting a specific geographic region or industry.
-An advanced persistent threat group will gain the knowledge necessary to make itself a “specialist” in gaining unauthorized access and maintaining persistence within its chosen niche.
+An APT group will gain the knowledge necessary to make itself a “specialist” in gaining unauthorized access and maintaining persistence within its chosen niche.

 Some examples of advanced persistent threat groups include: